mishmanners/hard-rubbish-info-website/README.md

 - Visit the about page for additional resources on hard rubbish disposal.
 - If you have information you'd like to add to the website, please submit it through the online contact form.

 ## Next steps

 TODOS:
-- Connect the site to Netifly to handle the contact form
+- Connect the site to Netlify to handle the contact form
-- Fetch data from external sources related to hard rubbish disposal and build out the database (currrently the search results are hard coded)
+- Fetch data from external sources related to hard rubbish disposal and build out the database (currently the search results are hard coded)

 Future functionality: